Understanding Mendelian disorders of neurodevelopment

 - Finally, we offer clinical support and molecular genetic diagnosis through the NHS East Anglian Genetics Service.

-Our current main focus is Mendelian disorders of painlessness and of excess pain, ascertained from Paediatric Neurology and Clinical Genetics.
-These conditions can be classified arbitrarily as: failures of the pain-sensing nervous system to develop; inability of pain-sensing neurons to respond to nociceptive stimuli; and neuropathies that uniquely or particularly affect peripheral nociceptors.
+Our current main focus is Mendelian disorders of painlessness and of excess pain, ascertained from Paediatric and Adult Neurology, Rheumatology, Pain clinics and my clinical work.
+We are part of a CamPain network of Cambridge physicians and scientists seeking to understand painful disorders and produce better treatments.
+Together we are developing methods to assess nociceptor spinal cord and central nervous system responses in pain disorders, with our team's contribution being to identify and investigate potential underlying driver genetic changes.
+We also study painlessness which can be classified as: failures of the pain-sensing nervous system to develop; inability of pain-sensing neurons to respond to nociceptive stimuli; or neuropathies that uniquely or particularly affect peripheral nociceptors.
 We work on new disorders in each category.
-In collaboration with Neusentis, we are investigating the 'créer' events that allow a mitotically active neural crest progenitor to change into a post-mitotic nociceptor.
-It is possible that the genes regulating these developmental steps, such as TRKA and NGF, will have other essential post-natal roles in pain — and hence are candidates to generate novel analgesics.
+For example, in collaboration with Professor Vallier in the Stem Cell Centre and MedImmune, we are investigating the 'créer' events that allow a mitotically active neural crest progenitor to change into a post-mitotic nociceptor.
+The genes regulating these developmental steps, such as TRKA and NGF, will have other essential post-natal roles in pain — and hence are candidates to generate novel analgesics.

 Weiss, J., Pyrski, M., Jacobi, E., Bufe, B., Willnecker, V., Schick, B., Zizzari, P., Gossage, S.J., Greer, C.A., Leinders-Zufall, T., Woods, C.G., Wood, J.N. and Zufall, F. Loss-of-function mutations in sodium channel Nav1.7 cause anosmia.
 Nature 472, 186–190 (2011).